FoundationDB/fdb-kubernetes-operator/docs/manual/operations.md

   version: 6.3.12
 ```

-This will first update the sidecar image in the pod to match the new version, which will restart that container.
-On restart, it will copy the new FDB binaries into the config volume for the foundationdb container, which will make it available to run.
-We will then update the fdbmonitor conf to point to the new binaries and bounce all of the fdbserver processes.
+This will first update the sidecar image in the Pod to match the new version, which will restart that container.
+On restart, it will copy the new FDB binaries into the config volume for the `foundationdb` container, which will make it available to run.
+We will then update the `fdbmonitor.conf` to point to the new binaries and restart all the `fdbserver` processes.

-Once all of the processes are running at the new version, we will recreate all of the pods so that the `foundationdb` container uses the new version for its own image.
+Once all the processes are running at the new version, we will recreate all the Pods so that the `foundationdb` container uses the new version for its own image.
 This will use the strategies described in [Pod Update Strategy](customization.md#pod-update-strategy).

+### Limitations during upgrades

+If a Pod gets deleted during the upgrade step a new Pod directly with the new version will be created.
+This can lead to a case where some Pods are already running the new version and some are using the old version.
+If those versions are not compatible that means that some processes are not able to join the cluster again.
+Depending on the timelines and how Pods are upgraded the operator might come into a state where the cluster is unavailable because to many processes are running the new version.

+If that is the case a human operator can perform the following steps:

+1. `exec` into one of the Pods of the cluster and run `fdbcli --exec 'kill; kill all; status'` this command will restart all `fdbserver` processes of this cluster and should bring up all in the desired new version.
+2. If the previous step didn't work you can delete all Pods that are not running the new version.
+3. If the coordinators have new IPs (because the Pods were recreated) you can use the [kubectl fdb plugin](debugging.md#coordinators-getting-new-ips).

+One limitation during an upgrade is that the operator won't apply new Pod spec changes.
+This limitation is only for the duration where the `running version` is different from the `desired version`.
+You should always ensure that you run a version upgrade and a Pod spec change independently, otherwise the Pod spec changes will only be rolled out once the cluster is running the desired version.

 ## Renaming a Cluster